Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 Corruption in Government Procurement

-Corruption exists in many forms in Mexico, and it can, at times, influence tenders.
+Corruption exists in many forms in Mexico and has the potential to influence tenders.
 The use of exceptions such as shortened procurement windows and sole source awards are common.
-Generally, federal-level procurements have better oversight and anti-corruption safeguards than at the sub-national level.
+Federal-level procurements generally have better oversight and anti-corruption safeguards than at the sub-national level.
 Despite these concerns, U.S. companies regularly win government contracts based on the strength of their bid.

 Sector-Specific Procurement Developments

 As noted at the beginning of this section, the new centralized public procurement mechanism is still evolving.
-However, we have observed significant changes in key procurement-heavy sectors.
+However, there have been significant changes in key procurement-heavy sectors.

 Defense.
-The Mexican Secretariat of National Defense (Secretaría de la Defensa Nacional or SEDENA), including the Mexican Air Force (Fuerza Aérea Mexicana or FAM), and the Mexican Navy (Secretaría de Marina or SEMAR) will handle the defense procurement process through their internal offices.
+The Mexican Secretariat of National Defense (Secretaría de la Defensa Nacional or SEDENA), including the Mexican Air Force (Fuerza Aérea Mexicana or FAM) and the Mexican Navy (Secretaría de Marina or SEMAR) handles the defense procurement process through its internal offices.
 Each entity’s General Comptroller’s Office (Oficial Mayor), rather than through SHCP, leads these procurements.
 SEDENA and SEMAR operate more independently in their procurement decisions than other cabinet agencies and government offices.
-Both institutions will use the annual budgets assigned by SHCP and will follow the requirements of the Public Procurement Act and Public Works Act, outlined above.
+Both institutions will use the annual budgets assigned by SHCP and will follow the requirements of the Public Procurement Act and Public Works Act outlined above.
 The criteria to register new suppliers on CompraNet remains the same as in past administrations.
 SEDENA has also been managing the procurement to equip the new National Guard.

-CS Mexico notes that under the current López Obrador Administration, the Mexican military—much more so than in the past—is utilizing the option of direct assignments (sole source/provider), which is allowed under the current Mexican Acquisition Law.
-We have noted that in the last few years, SEDENA and SEMAR often use the mechanisms of per invitation only and direct assignments for their acquisitions processes.
+CS Mexico notes that under the current López Obrador administration, the Mexican military —much more so than in the past— is utilizing the option of direct assignments (sole source/provider), which is allowed under the current Mexican Acquisition Law.
+It is worth mentioning that in the last few years, SEDENA and SEMAR often use the mechanisms of per invitation only and direct assignments for their acquisition processes.
 International open tenders are less common and have had more limited use.
-See our Aerospace and Safety & Security sections for more information and contacts for our team.
+See the Aerospace and Safety and Security sections of this guide for more information and contacts for our team.

 Infrastructure.
-As outlined in the Construction and Modernization Program and the Economic Reactivation Agreement, Mexico is planning a wide variety of infrastructure projects for the 2018–2024 period (see our sections on Transportation Infrastructure, Water, Energy, and Oil & Gas for more details).
-It appears that tenders for these projects will be advertised in CompraNet.
-However, we have seen indications that agencies managing the various projects may opt for direct award solicitations when directed by President López Obrador, or when there is an interest in focusing on preferred identified suppliers.
+As outlined in the Construction and Modernization Program and the Economic Reactivation Agreement, Mexico is planning a wide variety of infrastructure projects for the 2018-2024 period (see sections of this guide on Transportation Infrastructure, Water, Energy, and Oil and Gas for more details).
+It appears that tenders for these projects will be advertised on CompraNet.
+However, there have been indications that agencies managing the various projects may opt for direct award solicitations when directed by President López Obrador, or when there is an interest in focusing on preferred identified suppliers.

 We encourage you to contact the U.S. Commercial Service Mexico for assistance.